plasne/openid-connect/implementation.md

 Follow these steps to configure the Auth service...

-1. Make sure you configure local environment variables for at least APPCONFIG_RESOURCE_ID and CONFIG_KEYS.
-CONFIG_KEYS for an application named "sample" and a "dev" environment might look like this: "sample:auth:dev:\*, sample:common:dev:\*".

-2. If you intend to use AUTH_TYPE=mi, enable Managed Identity for the platform.
+1. If you intend to use AUTH_TYPE=mi, enable Managed Identity for the platform.

-3. Add an access policy to Key Vault for the Managed Identity or Application Service Principal that allows GET of SECRETs.
+2. Add an access policy to Key Vault for the Managed Identity or Application Service Principal that allows GET of SECRETs.
 You can typically search for the identity by the resource name; it should show as APPLICATION.

-4. Add an Access Control Role Assignment (IAM) in the Azure portal on the App Configuration resource for the Managed Identity or Application Service Principal.
-It must be an OWNER because it needs to read the security keys required to access App Configuration.
+3. Add an Access Control Role Assignment (IAM) in the Azure portal on the App Configuration resource for the Managed Identity or Application Service Principal.
+It must have the "App Configuration Data Reader" role.

-5. If using APPLICATION_ID or REQUIRE_USER_ENABLED_ON_REISSUE (which is a default), then the Managed Identity or Application Service Principal must be given rights to query all objects in the Microsoft Graph:
+4. If using APPLICATION_ID or REQUIRE_USER_ENABLED_ON_REISSUE (which is a default), then the Managed Identity or Application Service Principal must be given rights to query all objects in the Microsoft Graph:

     - Managed Identity - Follow these steps to assign grant access: